-- Annual Compressor Fuel Cost means the cost of operating all the NTS compressors for the previous Formula Year as published by National Grid on its website.
-It is important to note that this is a new data item which will be published no later than 1st August each year alongside the additional supporting information stated in the bullets below and the new Default System Marginal Price. - Total System Demand means the total system actual demand for the previous Gas Year as published within National Grid's Ten Year Statement - Average Forecast NTS Entry & Exit Capacity Charges means the Revenue to be recovered through TO Entry and Exit Charges excluding Individual Entry and Exit K's as published by National Grid in the NTS Quarterly Charge Setting Report2 in relation to the current Formula Year divided by the 1 in 20 peak day demand in relation to the Gas Year starting within the Formula Year.
+- Annual Compressor Fuel Cost, in pounds sterling (£), means the cost of operating all the NTS compressors for the previous Formula Year\ as published by National Grid on its website.
+It is important to note that this is a new data item which will be published no later than 1st August each year alongside the additional supporting information stated in the bullets below and the new Default System Marginal Price. - Total System Demand, in Terawatt Hours (TWh), means the total system actual demand for the previous Gas Year\ as published within National Grid's Ten Year Statement - Average Forecast NTS Capacity Charges, in pence per kilowatt hour (p/kWh), means the Revenue to be recovered through TO Charges excluding Individual Entry and Exit K's as published by National Grid in relation to the current Formula Year divided by the 1 in 20 peak day demand\ in relation to the Gas Year starting within the Formula Year.